Yazd Water Museum Keynote

 The Courtyard of the Kolahdoozha House, the Site of Ay-Yazd Museum

-• Fourth floor: This floor is the ground floor of the house and it has a five-door room, a wind room, a hall, sash windows (with beautiful colored window panes), a kitchen, a water tank, and a place for the servants of the house.
-There are two ponds on the ground floor and the walls are decorated with muqarnas stucco and mirrors.
-This type of decoration in which images of plants and birds have been used is very remarkable from an artistic point of view.
+Serving as the ground floor of the house, this level contains a five-door room, a wind room, a central hall, sash windows with beautiful colored panes, a kitchen, a water tank, and servants’ quarters.
+Two ponds are located on this floor, and the walls are adorned with muqarnas stucco and mirror work.
+The decorative motifs—featuring plants and birds—are especially noteworthy from an artistic perspective.

-• Fifth floor: There is a well with a wheel, which was used to extract water for drinking and cleaning purposes.
+This level contains a well equipped with a wheel mechanism, used in the past to draw water for drinking and cleaning purposes.

 Conversion of the House of Kolahdouzha into the Yazd Water Museum